mathquill/mathquill/docs/Api_Methods.md

 ## .setAriaLabel(ariaLabel)

 Specify an [ARIA label][`aria-label`] for this field, for screen readers.
 The actual [`aria-label`] includes this label followed by the math content of the field as speech.
-Default: `'MathQuill Input'`
+Default: `'Math Input'`

 ## .getAriaLabel()

 Returns the [ARIA label][`aria-label`] for this field, for screen readers.
-If no ARIA label has been specified, `'MathQuill Input'` is returned.
+If no ARIA label has been specified, `'Math Input'` is returned.

 ## .setAriaPostLabel(ariaPostLabel)